-- o Projects carried out by local institutions (sustainability) or that involve or support them.
-Particularly in the case of projects carried out in protected areas preferably carried out in collaboration with the management entity. - o Clear plans for continuing activities after the proposed project end date ensuring sustainability through trained CSOs, local communities (particularly "notables") or project partners. - o Complementarity to existing projects and coordination or partnership with other organizations to prevent duplication of efforts. - o Strong impact on local communities, thereby enhancing their resilience and capacity to protect biodiversity. - o Endorsement from relevant government authorities through the corresponding National Designated Authorities.
+- o Clear plans for continuing the project after the proposed project end date. - o Support for Indigenous and local communities in community-based or co-management activities for EbA and actions that enhance local communities' tenure and resource use rights. - o Complementarity to existing projects and coordination or partnership with other organizations to prevent duplication of efforts. - o Strong impact on local communities, thereby enhancing their resilience and capacity to protect biodiversity. - o Endorsement from relevant government authorities through the corresponding National Designated Authorities.